gvwilson/sql-tutorial/index.md

 -   upsert
 -   `create index` and why
 -   TODO: `autocommit` seems to have no effect with Python 3.12.1
--   SQLAlchemy
--   Pony ORM (doesn't seem to work with Python 3.12 but does with 3.11)

 [albrecht-andi]: http://andialbrecht.de/
 [art-postgresql]: https://theartofpostgresql.com/